sebschlicht/tpl_tsb2017/README.md

 ## Positions
 * `topmenu`: section menu
 * `mainmenu`: main menu within each section
-  * modules need `nav-pill` class for horizontal item stacking
+  * modules need the ` navbar-nav` menu class suffix for horizontal item stacking
 * `slider`: slider right below the main menu
 * `sidebar`: sidebar to the left of/below the content
 * `footer`: page footer for less commonly accessed links